CSR

 Methodology:

-• The Greenhouse Gas Emissions Assessment (BEGES) of the company VIM (Legal Person) was carried out using the NuaGES tool designed by the Ministry of Ecology on behalf of state services and consolidated by APESA on behalf of the DREAL Nouvelle Aquitaine, whose support we received.
+• The Greenhouse Gas Emissions Assessment (BEGES) of the company VIM (Legal Person) was carried out using the NuaGES tool designed by the Ministry in charge of Ecology on behalf of the state services and consolidated by APESA on behalf of the DREAL Nouvelle Aquitaine, whose support we benefited from.

-• The data is published on the official ADEME website: Identity sheet - Consultation publication form - GHG balances
+• The data is published on the official ADEME website: Company Profile - Publication Form - GHG Assessments

 BEGES-Illus-90pcent-250407.jpg